canstar

 • any documents with personal information

-Buying a lock for your letter box (or using a PO Box) can be a good idea.
-And if you’re going to be away for a while on holidays or otherwise, make sure you either put a hold on your mail or have someone collect it for you regularly.
+Buying a lock for your letter box (or using a PO Box) can help keep your mail secure.
+And, if you’re going to be away for a while, for example on an overseas holiday, make sure you either put a hold on your mail or have someone collect it for you regularly.

-Keep track of your credit card or credit cards at all times, and if you lose it, contact your bank or financial institution immediately and lock the card.
+Keep track of your credit card or credit cards at all times, and if you lose it, contact your bank or financial institution immediately to lock the card.

 10. If you think you’ve been scammed, report it ASAP